krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

               Adds a random key.

        **add_mkey** [**-e** *etype*] [**-s**]
-              Adds a new master key to the K/M (master key) principal.
+              Adds a new master key to the *K/M* (master key) principal.
 Existing master keys will remain.
               The *-e etype* option allows specification of the enctype of the new master key.
               The *-s* option stashes the new master key in a local stash file which will be created if it doesn't already exist.

        **use_mkey** *mkeyVNO* [*time*]
-              Sets the activation time of the master key specified by mkeyVNO.
+              Sets the activation time of the master key specified by *mkeyVNO*.
-              Once a master key is active (i.e. its activation time has been reached) it will then be used to encrypt principal keys either when the principal keys change, are newly created or when the update_princ_encryption command is run.
+              Once a master key is active (i.e. its activation time has been reached) it will then be used to encrypt principal keys either when the principal keys change, are newly created or when the *update_princ_encryption* command is run.
               If the time argument is provided then that will be the activation time otherwise the current time is used by default.
-              The format of the optional time argument is that specified in the Time Formats section of the kadmin man page.
+              The format of the optional time argument is that specified in the *Time Formats* section of the kadmin man page.

        **list_mkeys**
-              List all master keys from most recent to earliest in K/M principal.
+              List all master keys from most recent to earliest in *K/M* principal.
-              The output will show the KVNO, enctype and salt for each mkey similar to kadmin getprinc output.
+              The output will show the kvno, enctype and salt for each mkey similar to kadmin getprinc output.
               A \* following an mkey denotes the currently active master key.

        **purge_mkeys** [**-f**] [**-n**] [**-v**]
-              Delete master keys from the K/M principal that are not used to protect any principals.
+              Delete master keys from the *K/M* principal that are not used to protect any principals.
-              This command can be used to remove old master keys from a K/M principal once all principal keys are protected by a newer master key.
+              This command can be used to remove old master keys from a *K/M* principal once all principal keys are protected by a newer master key.

               **-f**
                      does not prompt user.